Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million to protect against damages or injuries that may occur during cleaning services.
+- General Liability Insurance: Covers damages or injuries that may occur during cleaning services.
+Recommended coverage of at least $1 million.

-- Workers’ Compensation Insurance: Mandatory if you have employees, covering medical expenses and lost wages due to work-related injuries.
+- Workers' Compensation Insurance: Mandatory for businesses with employees.
+Covers medical expenses and lost wages for workers injured on the job.

 Training Certifications